elm-community/elm-test/README.md

         ]
 ```

+This code includes a few common things:

+* [`describe`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#test) to add a description string to a list of tests
+* [`test`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#test) to write a unit test
+* [`Expect`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Expect) to determine if a test should pass or fail
+* [`fuzz`](http://package.elm-lang.org/packages/elm-community/elm-test/latest/Test#fuzz) to run a test several times with randomly-generated inputs.

+Check out [a more complete example](https://github.com/elm-community/elm-test/tree/master/examples) or [a large real-world test suite](https://github.com/rtfeldman/elm-css/tree/master/test) for more.

 ## Running tests locally

-There are several ways to run tests locally:
+There are several ways you can run tests locally:

 * [from your terminal](https://github.com/rtfeldman/node-test-runner) via `npm install -g elm-test`
 * [from your browser](https://github.com/elm-community/elm-test-runner)